dwyl/process-handbook/finances.md

 3. Post the new pay run to Xero, you'll receive a message, "*Pay run successfully processed.
 Payroll expense journal has been posted automatically and now includes an automatic entry for any Employment Allowance, where applicable.*"

-4. Log in to the Santander bank account
+4. Log in to the Santander bank account, go to `Multiple payments`, and select the existing `Payroll` template

-5. Make payments of the net income amount (amount after tax) to the respective individuals with the reference "DWYL SALARY"
+5. Add payments of the net income amount (amount after tax) to the respective individuals with the reference `"DWYL SALARY" + MONTH` (**NB**: references from the previous payroll will be autofilled so make sure to check this)

-6. In the relevant pay run in Xero, click Options > Email Payslips to email everyone a copy of their payslip

-7. Make a payment to HMRC CUMBERNAULD, where the payment reference is **Accounts Office Reference Number** + YY/**YY** + **MM** (17 characters), where YY/YY is the tax year and MM is the tax month, e.g. YY/YY = 17/18 and MM = 01.
+5a.
+Add a payment to HMRC CUMBERNAULD, where the payment reference is **Accounts Office Reference Number** + YY/**YY** + **MM** (17 characters), where YY/YY is the tax year and MM is the tax month, e.g. YY/YY = 17/18 and MM = 01, so that *March 2018* = **1218** and *April 2018* = **0119**

-**The tax month starts in April, i.e. April = 01**.
+**The tax year starts in April, so April is the first month, i.e. April = 01**.
 + To find the correct amount to pay, go to Payroll > Taxes & Filings - you'll be able to see here what the amount due is for the latest payrun
   + For reference, the payment should equal the total of the following from the